 Manufacturers also face long odds.
-Only one in 5,000 compounds that enters preclinical testing will achieve FDA approval, a failure rate of 99.98%.
-See Sandra Kraljevic et al.,

-Accelerating Drug Discovery, 5 Eur.
+Only one in 5,000 compounds that enters preclinical testing achieves FDA approval, a failure rate of 99.98%.
+See Sandra Kraljevic et al., Accelerating Drug Discovery, 5 Eur.
 Molecular Biology Org.
 Reps.
-837, 837 (2004), https://bit.ly/2Y2gwEK.
-Of the therapies approved for patient use, only one-third will even cover their development costs, much less provide returns sufficient to allow for continued investment and innovation.
-See John A. Vernon & Joseph H. Golec, Pharmaceutical Price Regulation: Public Perceptions, Economic Realities, and Empirical Evidence 7 (2008), http://bit.ly/3UR06de.
+837, 837 (2004), bit.ly/2Y2gwEK.
+Of the therapies approved for patient use, only one-third will even cover their development costs, much less sustain continued investment and innovation.
+See John A. Vernon & Joseph H. Golec, Pharmaceutical Price Regulation: Public Perceptions, Economic Realities, and Empirical Evidence, 7 (2008), bit.ly/3UR06de.

-Notwithstanding the low success rate, the U.S. biopharmaceutical industry invested an estimated \$122 billion on research and development in 2020 alone, representing almost 60% of global pharmaceutical research and development spending.
-See Garthwaite Decl. ¶¶ 10, 16.
+Despite the low success rate, the U.S. biopharmaceutical industry invested an estimated \$153 billion on research and development in 2021 alone, representing almost 55% of global pharmaceutical research and development spending.
+See Garthwaite Decl. ¶¶ 11, 17.
 To justify this level of investment, the expected returns for medicines that do make it to market must be high enough to counterbalance the substantial likelihood of failure.
-And manufacturers must make investment decisions based on predictions about expected returns a decade or more before the product will launch and begin earning revenues.
-See id.; Gluck Decl. ¶ 11.
+And manufacturers must make investment decisions based on predictions about returns a decade or more before a product will earn any revenue.
+See id.

-Successful pharmaceutical innovation benefits not just manufacturers, but providers and patients as well.
-Providers are in the business of extending and improving patients' lives by administering treatments that pharmaceutical manufacturers make-including innovative new drugs and therapies.
-Administering innovative drugs and biologics and obtaining reimbursement based on market prices is the foundation of how providers keep their doors open and serve their patients' needs.
+Pharmaceutical innovation benefits not just manufacturers, but providers and patients as well.
+Providers extend and improve patients' lives by administering treatments, including innovative new drugs and therapies.
 Ex.
-3, Decl. of Brian Nyquist ¶¶ 9-10.
+2, Decl. of Brian Nyquist ¶¶ 9-10.
 Patients, in turn, depend on pharmaceutical innovation to save, extend, and improve their lives.
 See Ex.
-4, Decl. of Andrew Spiegel ¶¶ 9-13, 19; Nyquist Decl. ¶¶ 4, 6.
+3, Decl. of Andrew Spiegel ¶¶ 9-13, 18; Nyquist Decl. ¶¶ 4, 6.

-B. Medicare Traditionally Encouraged Pharmaceutical Innovation one-fifth of the Nation's population."
+B. Medicare Traditionally Encouraged Pharmaceutical Innovation

+A key driver of pharmaceutical innovation has been the market-based reimbursement traditionally afforded by Medicare.
+"Medicare stands as the largest federal program after Social Security," providing "health insurance for nearly 60 million aged or disabled Americans, nearly one-fifth of the Nation's population."
 Azar v.
-Allina Health Servs., 139 S. Ct.
-1804, 1808 (2019); see Garthwaite Decl. ¶87.
-As relevant here, Medicare includes two major prescription drug programs.
+Allina Health Servs., 587 U.S. 566, 569 (2019); see Garthwaite Decl. ¶88.
+Medicare includes two major prescription drug programs.
 First, Medicare Part B covers medically necessary and preventative healthcare services, including drugs administered by a physician.
-See 42 U.S.C. §§ 1395k(a)(1), 1395x(s)(2)(A); Garthwaite Decl. ¶33.
-Medicare Part B is administered by CMS and, with certain exceptions, has long reimbursed providers based on market prices.
-Medicare Part B reimbursement rates generally reflect the drug's "average sales price"-which incorporates the volume-weighted average of all manufacturer sales prices to U.S. purchasers, with certain exceptions-plus a specified percentage (currently 6%).
-See 42 U.S.C. § 1395w-3a; Garthwaite Decl. ¶36, 38.
+See 42 U.S.C. §§ 1395k(a)(1), 1395x(s)(2)(A); Garthwaite Decl. ¶ 34.
+Part B is administered by CMS and, with certain exceptions, has long reimbursed providers based on market prices.
+Part B reimbursement rates generally reflect the drug's "average sales price"-which, with certain exceptions, incorporates the volume-weighted average of all manufacturer sales prices to U.S. purchasers-plus a percentage (currently 6%).
+See 42 U.S.C. § 1395w-3a; Garthwaite Decl. ¶ 39.